CMU-SAFARI/BLEND/README.md

 # BLEND: A Fast, Memory-Efficient, and Accurate Mechanism to Find Fuzzy Seed Matches

-BLEND is a mechanism that can efficiently find fuzzy seed matches between sequences to significantly improve the performance and accuracy while reducing the memory space usage of two important applications: 1) finding overlapping reads and 2) read mapping.
-Finding fuzzy seed matches enable BLEND to find both 1) exact-matching seeds and 2) highly similar seeds.
-We integrate the BLEND mechanism into [Minimap2](https://github.com/lh3/minimap2/tree/7358a1ead1adfa89a2d3d0e72ffddd05732f9850).
-We make the following changes in the original Minimap2 implementation:
+BLEND is a mechanism that can generate the same hash value for highly similar seeds to find fuzzy (approximate) seed matches between sequences with a single lookup from their hash values.
+By replacing their hash functions with BLEND, any seeding technique can integrate BLEND to generate the hash values of seeds.
+By efficiently finding fuzzy seed matches with a single lookup, BLEND can significantly improve the performance and accuracy while reducing the memory footprint of two important applications: 1) read overlapping and 2) read mapping.
+Apart from these two applications, we envision that any application that uses seeds can exploit BLEND.
+BLEND is described in [arXiv](https://doi.org/10.48550/arXiv.2112.08687).

+For proof of work, we integrate the BLEND mechanism into [minimap2](https://github.com/lh3/minimap2/tree/7358a1ead1adfa89a2d3d0e72ffddd05732f9850).
+We show the benefits of BLEND when used with the minimizer and strobemer seeding techniques.
+We make the following changes in the original minimap2 implementation:

-- We enable the Minimap2 implementation so that it can find fuzzy seed matches using the BLEND mechanism as the original implementation can only find the exact-matching seeds between sequences.
-To this end, we change the [sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c) implementation of Minimap2 so that 1) we can generate the seeds by concatanating each minimizer k-mer with its immediately preceding k-mers and 2) generate the hash values for seeds such that a pair of highly similar seeds can have the same hash value to find fuzzy seed matches with a single look-up.
+- We modify the original minimap2 implementation so that minimap2 can assign the same hash values for highly similar seeds it finds.
+To this end, we change the [sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c) implementation of minimap2 to 1) generate the hash values of k-mers and 2) decide the minimizer k-mer based on the hash values BLEND generates.
+- We implement a simple version of the strobemer seeds in minimap2 in three steps.
+First, we find minimizer k-mers using the [original hash function](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c#L28-L38) that minimap2 uses.
+Second, we link each `n` consecutive minimizer k-mer in a strobemer seeds.
+Third, we use the BLEND mechanism for generating the hash value of the strobemer seed based on the hash values of linked k-mers.
-- We enable the Minimap2 implementation to use seeds longer than 256 bases so that it can store longer seeds when using BLEND by combining the minimizer k-mer with *many* neighbor k-mers (e.g., hundreds), if necessary.
-The current implementation of Minimap2 allocates 8-bits to store seed lengths up to 256 characters.
+- We enable the minimap2 implementation to use seeds longer than 256 characters so that it can store longer seeds when using BLEND.
+The current implementation of minimap2 allocates 8 bits to store seed lengths up to 256 characters.
 We change this requirement in various places of the implementation (e.g., [line 112 in sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c#L112) and [line 239 in index.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/index.c#L239)) so that BLEND can use 14 bits to store seed lengths up to 16384 characters.
-We do this because BLEND merges many k-mers into a single seed, which may be much larger than a 256 character-long sequence.
+We do this because BLEND merges many k-mers into a single seed, which can be much larger than a 256 character-long seed.

 ## Cloning the source code